Roughly from Towers Park along Washington Boulevard, and ending a few hundred feet past Second Street South

-The Washington Boulevard Trail, a bike and pedestrian trail along Washington Boulevard, will provide a link from the Arlington Boulevard Trail to Columbia Pike.
-The trail will also link to bike and pedestrian facilities being developed along Columbia Pike and in Pentagon City, as well as provide a new access way into Towers Park.
-Extending the network through the Penrose neighborhood is needed to address limited north-south connectivity in this part of the County.
+The Washington Boulevard Trail, a bike and pedestrian trail along Washington Boulevard, provides a link from the Arlington Boulevard Trail to Columbia Pike.
+The trail also links to bike and pedestrian facilities being developed along Columbia Pike and in Pentagon City, as well as provides a new access way into Towers Park.
+Extending the network through the Penrose neighborhood addresses limited north-south connectivity in this part of the County.

-Phase 2 of the Washington Boulevard Trail project will construct a 10’ wide, paved bicycle and pedestrian trail along the west side of Washington Boulevard (VA Route 27).
-The new trail section will link with the Phase 1 trail section, which was built between Arlington Boulevard and Walter Reed Drive.
-The trail will primarily be located within the highway right-of-way but will also pass through the property of the U.S. Navy Supply Facility and Arlington County’s Towers Park.
-Access to the public streets will be provided at Walter Reed Drive, 6th Street, 9th Street and South Rolfe Street.
+Phase 2 of the Washington Boulevard Trail project constructed a 10’ wide, paved bicycle and pedestrian trail along the west side of Washington Boulevard.
+The new trail section links with the Phase 1 trail section, which was built between Arlington Boulevard and Walter Reed Drive.
+The trail is primarily located within the highway right-of-way but also passes through the property of the US Navy Supply Facility and Arlington County’s Towers Park.
+Access to the public streets is provided at Walter Reed Drive, 6th Street, 9th Street and South Rolfe Street.

 - The trail was first developed as part of the County’s 1994 Bicycle Transportation Plan, in which staff undertook a feasibility study and chose to place the trail on the west side of Washington Boulevard.

 - During Phase 1, the trail was constructed between Arlington Boulevard and Walter Reed Drive.